 Last published:Sep 11, 2020

-If you have coeliac disease your body reacts to gluten, a protein found in wheat, barley, and rye.
+If you have celiac disease your body reacts to gluten, a protein found in wheat, barley, and rye.

-This causes damage to the surface of the gut, so you can't absorb food properly.
+This causes damage to the surface of the gut so that you can't absorb food properly.
 This causes a range of symptoms and health problems.

-The gut is the main part of the body affected, but almost any part of the body can be damaged by coeliac disease.
+The gut is the main part of the body affected, but almost any part of the body can be damaged by celiac disease.

-Certain things increase your chances of getting coeliac disease, including having:
+Certain things increase your chances of getting celiac disease, including having:

 type 1 diabetes

 Celiac disease affects about 1 in 100 people.
 Many people with the condition don’t know that they have it.

 Celiac disease can cause many different symptoms.
 Some are caused by damage in the gut.
 Others happen because you are not absorbing enough nutrients.
 The most common symptoms in adults are: